 Ellis’s riverside house on the Thames was burnt down in the 1930s and the property now known as ‘Woolacombe’ was built on its site in Southlea Road.
 This is a private house and there is no access to its riverside site.
 There was a house on this site at least by 1780, and probably from long before that.
 Evelyn Ellis married in 1882 and came to live here soon afterwards.
 He may have had the house built for himself, but it was undergoing repair in 1871 and was then occupied by Thomas E Howe, a barrister, with his wife, six children and many servants until 1881.
 So the house in the photos is more likely to have been built by Howe.

-From the late 1880s Ellis had been experimenting with novel ways of powering his launches on the river from the late 1880s, using steam generated by naphtha and Daimler petrol engines.
-The original Panhard motor continued its life as a station car (ie for local trips) and its engine was also used to power a pump for watering the lawns and in case of fire, said to have been used for demonstrations by the village fire brigade.
+From the late 1880s Ellis had been experimenting with novel ways of powering his launches on the river, using steam generated by naphtha and Daimler petrol engines.
+The original Panhard motor continued its life as a station car (ie for collecting visitors), and its engine was also used to power a pump for watering the lawns and in case of fire, said to have been used for demonstrations by the village fire brigade.
 The stables at Rosenau were converted to the first set of ‘garages’ in the country (and probably the first use of the word) complete with a sunken inspection pit.
 There were at least six motor tricycles alongside the other motor vehicles.

 The 1897 Hill Climb at Malvern Beacon

 One of Ellis’s great feats of motoring was his 1897 climb, in a specially built Daimler, of the Malvern Beacon which included gradients of 1 in 4½ over rough tracks.
-The two photographs taken at the top of the Beacon (below) show his nine year old daughter Mary beside him.
-She grew up at Rosenau with an adventurous taste for motorbike racing, joining forces with her cousin Christobel who owned a GWK cycle car (GWKs were made at Datchet) and designing leather biking gear to wear.
+The two photographs taken at the top of the Beacon (left, below) show his nine year old daughter Mary beside him.
+She grew up at Rosenau with an adventurous taste for motorbike racing, joining forces with her cousin Christobel who owned a GWK cycle car (GWKs were made at Datchet 1911-1914), and designing leather biking gear to wear.
 After her father’s death in 1913 Mary bought a Spyker racing car which she used in time trials at Brooklands, though she gave up competition driving after she married; she met her husband after his horse had shied at the sight of her car.
-(Below: two photos of Mary, on a racing bike and in her Spyker.)
+The second two photos below show Mary on a racing bike and in her Spyker.